pywbem/pywbem/docs/client.rst

 WBEM Operation recorder
 -----------------------

-The WBEM client library API includes the abstract base class :class:`~pywbem.BaseOperationRecorder` from which operation recorders can be written that perform specific recording tasks
+The WBEM client library API includes the abstract base class :class:`~pywbem.BaseOperationRecorder` from which operation recorders can be written that perform specific recording tasks.

 Users can write their own operation recorder classes based upon the abstract base class :class:`~pywbem.BaseOperationRecorder`.